neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Neo/Transfer.md

 - from: Script hash of the account you transfer from
 - to: Script hash of the account you transfer to
 - amount: The amount to be transferred.
+- data: additional parameter, the onNEP17Payment method of the receiver will be called in the transfer method of NEP-17 and data will be passed as a parameter.

 ## Example